 Participating in the Aphasia Resource Center can be a deeply affecting, even life-changing experience.
 We know because patients, family members and students tell us so.
 Here are some of their comments.

 From a client’s letter to founder and faculty member Jerome Kaplan

 “In all your weekly classes, Dave has observed that you know how to develop a positive attitude and meet the individual needs of all members.
 As for the monthly community group, Dave enjoys being there and has found most guest speakers helpful and interesting.
 The special event activities have been well planned and enjoyable.
 Keep up the good work.”

 “Jerry, all this is a reflection of your hard work, dedication and understanding of each member.”

 “Thanks for all you do, as you know you are appreciated by all.”

 Dave and Elaine

-The following are comments from students who have trained with us:
+Feedback from students who have trained with us

 “Interning for the Aphasia Resource Center (ARC) was a powerful growing experience for me as a student clinician.
 I had the opportunity to work with inspiring individuals with aphasia and related acquired disorders.
 The aphasia groups addressed functional communication strategies through activities of interest (e.g., newsletter, book club, film group etc.).
 All eight groups I participated in developed a unique style; every member’s experience and personality brought something special to the group.